Dennis Hopper: 1987–2010: Later work and final roles

+In 2005, Hopper played Paul Kaufman in George A. Romero's Land of the Dead.
+He portrayed villain Victor Drazen in the first season of the action drama 24.
 Hopper starred as a U.S. Army colonel in the 2005 television series E-Ring, a drama set at The Pentagon, but the series was canceled after 14 episodes aired.
 Hopper appeared in all 22 episodes that were filmed.
 He also played the part of record producer Ben Cendars in the Starz television series Crash, which lasted two seasons (26 episodes).